 Penal Code 186.22 is the California statute that prohibits criminal street gang activity.
-People can be prosecuted under this section if they either participate in a gang while furthering a felony, or carry out a crime for the benefit of a gang.
+People can be prosecuted under this section if they either (a) participate in a gang while furthering a felony, or (b) carry out a crime for the benefit of a gang.
 In some cases, a conviction could lead to a life term in state prison.

 While Penal Code 186.22a punishes the crime of participating in a gang and promoting a felony, Penal Code 186.22b serves as a sentencing enhancement that imposes additional mandatory prison time when a person carries out a crime for the benefit of a gang.
-A defendant serves the additional sentence immediately after serving the sentence for the underlying crime.
+A defendant serves the additional sentence immediately after serving the sentence for the underlying offense.

 Participation in a gang under Penal Code 186.22 PC is a wobbler offense that can be filed as a misdemeanor or a felony.
 As a misdemeanor, it carries a sentence of up to one year in jail.
 As a felony, it carries up to 3 years in jail or prison.